 The construction of Petco Park in 1999 required the relocation of the historic Showley Brothers Candy Factory.
 In a monumental undertaking, the thee-million-pound unreinforced masonry building was moved three blocks east of its original site.
 Seismically upgraded, and restored to its 1924 glory, the old factory was repurposed as offices above retail/restaurant spaces overlooking the new ballpark.
 Even the original company logo—a bear (the symbol of the state) sucking a candy stick, festooning decorative medallions high on the parapets—were remade and reattached.

-Historic Preservation Award from City of San Diego Historic Resources Board
+Preservation Award from San Diego Historic Resources Board

 Orchid for Preservation and Architecture from San Diego Architectural Foundation